oliverh57/Vision/README.md

 * your camera viewer should now be fully operational.

 ### Side Note
 > This software is designed as a front end for cheap network cameras.
 For full operation with no modification it is advised that you use [MotionEye](https://github.com/ccrisan/motioneye).
-This code can easily be adapted however for operation with other cameras; see the guide on adapting this code [here](#)
+This code can easily be adapted however for operation with other cameras; see the guide on adapting this code [here](#).

 ### Attribution
-This code had been developed by Oliver Hynds and Robert Bradshaw - 08/10/2017
+This code had been developed by Oliver Hynds and Robert Bradshaw - 08/10/2017.